 All forms are available in Canvas.
 The steps for gaining approval for events are:

 All forms must be completed at least 30 days before the date of the event, purchase, or travel.
-All forms will be reviewed by Student Programs and then submitted to the appropriate campus departments to fulfill the requests.
+All forms will be reviewed by Office of Student Life and then submitted to the appropriate campus departments to fulfill the requests.

 Club funding is provided through the Services and Activities fees, paid for by enrolled students through tuition.
 Clubs may apply for funding through the Associated Student Government to sponsor or create activities for their members.
 These activities might include hosting a speaker, celebrating the end of the quarter, creating an activity for the student body, or traveling for service learning, volunteering, or professional development.

 Lake Washington Institute of Technology (LWTech) is committed to providing access to information for all, therefore we are taking the following measures to ensure accessibility of the college’s public facing website (LWTech.edu), and third-party platforms utilized by students, staff, and community members.

 The college is currently conducting an audit to determine the extent to which its website and third-party platforms are compliant.